Albania - Roadtrip Week 1

 Friday 20 September 2024

 The sun is setting at the end of our first week in Albania.
-Tonight we are wild camping on the shores of stunning Lake Skadar which forms a border with Montenegro.
+Tonight we are wild camping on the shores of stunning Lake Skadar which forms part of its border with Montenegro.
 A fisherman has just concluded his afternoon on the water by shooting what we think was a pelican, raising it triumphantly in his hand.
 That kind of sums up our experience of our first week - with two different sides to most aspects of life here.
 On one hand the bird is beautiful and endangered and on the other hand the fisherman believes it is threatening his livelihood.

 We’ve travelled the grand total of about 450 miles all week and we’ve driven from the southern border almost to the northern border (the yellow dots on the map).
 It’s really not a big country!